Page 1: Biography

 Manufacturer, aviator, military leader

-This biography, written by R. D. Stanley, was first published in 1998.
+This biography, written by R. D. Stanley, was first published in the Dictionary of New Zealand Biography in 1998.

 Edward (Ted) Buckland Firth and Guy Mortimer (Tony) Firth, the founders of Firth Industries, were born in Auckland on 27 September 1905 and 15 April 1907 respectively.
 They were the younger sons of Edward (Ned) Thompson Clifton Firth, a manufacturer and inventor, and his wife, Blanch Emily Banks.
 Their paternal grandfather was the entrepreneur and pastoralist Josiah Clifton Firth.
 Both boys entered King's College at the age of six, Ted completing his secondary schooling in 1922 and Tony in 1924.